edme88/automationPython/README.md

 * Login
   * Login in Store Page correctly
   * Error in Login
+* Review
+  * Add a product review without verification code
+  * Add a product review with wrong verification code
+  * Add a product review with OK verification code
+  * Add a short product review with ok verification code
 * Search
   * Search a Product correctly
   * Not found a product during search
+* SearchResults
+  * Check quantity of products
 * Wishlist
   * Add product to wishlist and check